home-controller/homeauto_network/README.md

 ## hn is short for Home Network here

 * Not to be confused with Ethernet.
-And is for wired.
+And is for wired networks.
 * This will be kind of like a very cut down and slow CAN network.
 So there will be no need for network hardware.

 ### Lets go with